Is Smashbox cruelty-free? So many people have been asking this for years! I am so excited to share with you that Smashbox is cruelty-free!

 Back in 2012 and 2013, several readers had sent me photos of Smashbox displays that they said were taken in stores located in China.
 When I discussed this with Smashbox, they were surprised as they said that despite the “required by law” stance they had at the time, they were never actually sold in stores in China.
 After talking about this, what is most likely is that these photos were of in-store displays in Hong Kong.
 While it is a part of China, Hong Kong is allowed to have many of its own laws still and animal testing is not required there.
 I apologize for any confusion that I may have caused in sharing the information that I received.
 This was not my intent, and I truly appreciate Smashbox having an open discussion with me about this.

 In the summer of 2016, Smashbox updated their FAQ page and completely removed any “required by law” statements from their animal testing policy.
 This was a huge positive change and it was very encouraging to see it happen.
-The Smashbox FAQ page currently reads:
+As of April 2017, the Smashbox FAQ page reads:

 “We live for lipstick and are serious about primers—but we also really care about animals.
 That’s why we are cruelty-free.
 We test our products on human volunteers, not animals.”